Hoyasumii/avengers-endgame/README.md

 STEVE ROGERS: Danvers, we need an assist here.

 [Cut to Scott finally activating the Quantum Tunnel.
-Then cut to Carol Danvers landing near Peter, who is on the ground, weirdly hugging the gauntl
+Then cut to Carol Danvers landing near Peter, who is on the ground, weirdly hugging the gauntle